The Hidden Reason Your Home Insurance Keeps Going Up

 Who Gets Hit Hardest

 Florida is the most acute case.
 Reinsurance accounts for up to 40% of a Florida homeowner's total premium.
-Homeowners there aren't paying for their individual claims history so much as they're paying for their ZIP code's position in a global loss model.
+Homeowners aren't paying for their individual claims history so much as they're paying for their ZIP code's position in a global loss model.

 But the repricing hasn't stayed on the coasts.
 Colorado and Montana have moved into the bottom 10 states for affordability, driven by wildfire and severe storm losses.
 MoneyGeek's analysis of home insurance rates by state shows Nebraska, Colorado and Montana among the most expensive states in the country, all landlocked and none primarily hurricane-exposed.
-The dominant driver isn't hurricane risk.
+The primary driver isn't hurricane risk.
 It's severe convective storms, wildfires and floods, the category the industry calls secondary perils, and they've pushed the reinsurance shock deep into the interior.

 2025 Catastrophe Losses Made Things Worse